signalfx/splunk-otel-js/docs/profiling.md

 ### Memory profiling

-Memory profiling is disabled by default, it can be enabled via the `memoryProfilingEnabled` flag.
+Memory profiling is disabled by default.
+You can enable it via the `memoryProfilingEnabled` flag.

 Internally the profiler uses V8's sampling heap profiler, where it periodically queries for new allocation samples from the allocation profile.

-The [V8 heap profiler's parameters](https://v8.github.io/api/head/classv8_1_1HeapProfiler.html#a6b9450bbf1f4e1a4909df92d4df4a174) can additionally be tuned by an optional `memoryProfilingOptions` configuration field:
+You can tune [V8 heap profiler's parameters](https://v8.github.io/api/head/classv8_1_1HeapProfiler.html#a6b9450bbf1f4e1a4909df92d4df4a174) using the `memoryProfilingOptions` configuration field:

 ```javascript
 startProfiling({